-- UOSA's adopted Annual Budget for fiscal year 2023 is \$77.4 million and is primarily comprised of \$37.8 million (48.8%) in capital financing costs, \$34.7 million (44.8%) in operating expenses, \$4.6 million (6.0%) in reserve maintenance expenditures, and \$0.3 million (0.4%) in reserve funding.
-The total represents an increase of \$3,128,691 or 4.21% over fiscal year 2022.
-The increase is primarily due to a modest increase for Debt Service and Operations & Maintenance. - The average daily flow projection for fiscal year 2023 is 37.0 million gallons per day (mgd).
-This represents an increase of 0.6 mgd or 1.65% over fiscal year 2022. - UOSA's Capital Improvements Program (CIP) includes \$698.9 million in forecasted capital projects for plant renewal and improvements; plant expansion; delivery system improvements and expansion; reserve maintenance; and nutrient removal through 2031.
-Budgeted spending for calendar year 2023 is \$41.7 million. - The next bond issuance is contemplated for late 2022 with additional bond issues planned for 2025 and 2028, which will fund CIP through 2031. - The fiscal year 2023 budget reflects efforts to reduce costs by securing fixed pricing for natural gas and treatment plant electrical power, and through the continued use of a cogeneration facility that will produce power from digester gas. - UOSA's favorable loss experience and risk management efforts resulted in a continuation of the 5.0% premium reduction from VML Insurance for liability, automobile and public officials liability insurance.
+- UOSA's adopted Annual Budget for fiscal year 2024 is \$85.5 million and is primarily comprised of \$39.9 million (46.7%) in capital financing costs, \$40.3 million (47.1%) in operating expenses, \$5.0 million (5.8%) in reserve maintenance expenditures, and \$0.3 million (0.4%) in reserve funding.
+The total represents an increase of \$8,114,499 or 10.48% over fiscal year 2023.
+The increase in debt service is primarily due to phasing in the interest payments for the 2022 Series bonds.
+The Operations and Maintenance budget increased due to higher personnel expenses and higher pricing for chemicals and electrical power.
+The remaining Reserve Maintenance and Reserve accounts had inflationary increases. - The average daily flow projection for fiscal year 2024 is 37.0 million gallons per day (mgd).
+This represents no change from fiscal year 2023. - UOSA's Capital Improvements Program (CIP) includes \$822.9 million in forecasted capital projects for plant renewal and improvements; plant expansion; delivery system improvements and expansion; reserve maintenance; and nutrient removal through 2032.
+Budgeted spending for calendar year 2024 is \$40.9 million. - The next bond issuance is contemplated for late 2024 with additional bond issues planned for 2027 and 2030, which will fund CIP through 2032. - The fiscal year 2024 budget reflects efforts to reduce costs by securing fixed pricing for natural gas and treatment plant electrical power, and through the continued use of a cogeneration facility that will produce power from digester gas.